 Text.
 (Connect Access with eBook) Project Management: The Managerial Process, 8th ed.
 Erik W. Larson and Clifford F. Gray.
 McGraw-Hill Education. ©2021.
-Discounted ISBN# 9781266263996 (connect access card).
-Cost is \$91.
-Must be ordered through Canvas using the McGraw-Hill Connect link.
+For the best deal and to ensure you get all of the material, order through Canvas using the McGraw-Hill Connect link.
+We will be using Connect in this class.